INTI-CMNB/KiDiff/README.md

 want to keep them for later review, or two seconds isn't enough for your system, you can specify a directory to store the generated files.

+Note: individual PNGs are always removed, consult `--keep_pngs`

 ## --output_name

 Used to complement `--output_dir`.
 The default name is `diff.pdf`

+## --keep_pngs

+Don't remove the individual PNGs.
+Complements `--output_dir`.
+They are usually removed as soon as we get the output PDF.

 ## --resolution